Are 3 days in Lisbon enough to see everything in the most trending European capital? I believe so, yes.

 The second day on our itinerary will be spent in another iconic area of Lisbon.
 Home to many of Portugal’s distinctive buildings and landmarks, the Belém district has been one of the most popular Lisbon neighborhoods since the middle ages.
 It’s quite far from the city center though, so prepare to spend the whole day in that part of town.

 How to get to Belem?
 Get tram Nº15 from Praça do Comércio.
 It stops right in front of our first attraction for the day.

 Pasteis de Belém

-Depending on your time of arrival, the pastries could be the first or the last stop on the itinerary (or why not both?).
+Depending on your time of arrival, the pastry shop could be the first or the last stop on the itinerary (or why not both?).
 If you’re there early enough and the line is manageable, go for it.
-There is no better breakfast you can find.
+There is no better breakfast in Lisbon.
 If the queue is too big and you don’t feel like waiting, save it for last.
 It’s way less crowded at the end of the day.

-So what is Pasteis de Belém and why is it famous?
+So what are Pasteis de Belém and why are they world-famous?

 Mosteiro dos Jerónimos

 One of the most prominent examples of the Portuguese Late Gothic Manueline style of architecture in Lisbon, and a UNESCO World Heritage Site since 1983, the monastery is one of the biggest landmarks of Portugal.
 And while I strongly suggest visiting all the other spots on our 3 days in Lisbon itinerary, I won’t advise you to go inside Jeronimos Monastery.

 Why is that?
 Well, while the cloister is indeed magnificent and full of details and ornaments, it is not a big place and is nothing but a church cloister.
 To get inside, however, you need to wait in a 30-40 minutes line and buy a 10 Euro ticket.
 If the line was shorter or the ticket cheaper, I would say go for it, but right now, I can’t honestly say it’s worth it.